maialenz/WetPaws/TESTING.md

 ---

-### LIGHTHOUSE TESTING
+## LIGHTHOUSE TESTING

-Using DevTool's Lighthouse tester, I checked all pages on mobile and desktop to make sure the scores were as high as I posibly could.
+Using DevTool's Lighthouse tool, I checked all pages on mobile and desktop to make sure the scores were as high as I posibly could.
 Below you can find the results and scores of first time tests and after implementing suggestions that the tool offered:

-(All tests were carried on the same way: I cleared cache data, opened new incognito page (Chrome and Edge), and loaded tested each page twice.
-Same procedure was used for every page for mobile and web)
+(All tests were carried out the same way: I cleared cache data, opened new incognito page (Chrome and Edge), and reloaded and tested each page twice.
+Same procedure was used for mobile and web assessment)

 - **Mobile**

   - Index.html Lighthouse test:

     - [Before](docs/testing/lighthouse/index-phone-before) implementing changes:
       - The performance score was very low and in red.
 This was due to very big images and unused javascript libraries.
-To fix that I reduced all images with Tinypng and cropped them to make equal squares.
-I also changed two of the images as it was impossible to make them any lower on weight without pixelating them and they ended up not looking too good.
+To fix that I compressed all images with Tinypng and cropped them to make equal squares.
+I also changed the gallery images as it was impossible to make them any lower on weight without pixelating them and they ended up not looking too good.
 I also changed the grid system so all pictures show on top of each other in mobile view.
     - [After](docs/testing/lighthouse/index-phone-after) following lighthouse suggestions:
       - I managed to increase the very low performance score to 82%.
 Although this is not ideal, I found it very difficult to implement any more changes as this meant to add attributes to elements that made the validator fail.
-So I decided to leave the index at this level until I have more time for further changes and improvements.
+So I decided to leave the index at this level until I have more time and skills for further changes and improvements.

   - Services page Lighthouse test: